 What, when and how to assess in math class

 For many teachers, and even more students, assessment is a nightmare.
-This is the result, among other reasons, of the idea that equates assessment with the judgment of ‘grading’.
+This is the result, among other reasons, of the idea that equates assessment with ‘grading’.
 Assessing is much more than testing and grading, it should be a reflective process that promotes learning and provides satisfaction to both the student and the teacher.

 That is why it is vital for teachers to talk, share concerns, strategies and tools, discuss how to assess, when to assess and, above all, why we should assess.
-In this series of articles that we begin today, we will address all these questions, share reflections and classroom experiences, and explore real-life example from children to approach a topic as complex as assessment from different points of view.
+In this series of articles that we begin today, we will address all these questions, share reflections and classroom experiences, and explore real-life examples from children to approach a topic as complex as assessment from different points of view.

 What do we mean by assessment?